radiumsoftware/iridium/README.md

-# FrontendServer: A Simple Server for JS Frontend Development
+# Iridium: A Simple Server for JS Frontend Development

 The title says it all.
 It is basically some glue code to connect different moving parts to provide: